realA10001986/VSR/Electronics/Pushwheels/README.md

 4) Activate "PCB assembly", click "NEXT"
 5) Enjoy a view of the PCB, click "NEXT"
 6) Upload the BOM and "PickAndPlace" (CPL) files, click "Process BOM & CPL"
-7) Read the remarks regarding the BOM below
+7) After processing BOM & CPL, JLCPCB will complain about "missing data" for PW1-PW3 and BUTTONS.
+PW1-PW3 are 12-pin 2mm pitch pin sockets, and they can't be assembled by JLCPCB.
+BUTTONS is not needed.
+Click "Continue".
 8) Enjoy a nice 2D or 3D view of your future board, click "NEXT".
 (If the display stalls at "Processing files", click "NEXT" regardless).
 9) Select a "product description" (eg. "Movie prop") and click "Save to cart".
 Then finalize your order.

-#### Remarks on BOM (Bill of Materials):

-- After processing BOM & CPL, JLCPCB will complain about "missing data" for PW1-PW3 and BUTTONS.
-PW1-PW3 are 12-pin 2mm pitch pin sockers, and they can't be assembled by JLCPCB.
-BUTTONS is not needed.
-Click "Continue".

 #### You additionally need:
 - 3x KM1 pushwheels (22x8mm)